 The applicant may hold a life estate interest with the rights of present possession, control, and beneficial use of the property.
-All persons with any remainder interests in the property must be signatories to the mortgage, except as described in Paragraph 5.11 B. 4.
+All persons with any remainder interests in the property must be signatories to the mortgage, except as described in Paragraph 5.11 B. 4 of this Chapter.